Category Archive: Research

 Conducting High-quality Education Research in Computing (2025 SIGCSE Affiliated Event)

-Join us on Wednesday, February 26, 2025, from 1-5pm PST, in Pittsburgh, Pennsylvania, United States (the day before ACM SIGCSE) for a workshop on conducting high-quality, equity-enabling education research in computing!!!
+Join us on Wednesday, February 26, 2025, from 1-5pm EST, in Pittsburgh, Pennsylvania, United States (the day before ACM SIGCSE) for a workshop on conducting high-quality education research designed to help address disparities in computing education.

 If you attended last year’s session, you are welcome to attend this session as well with four different topics.
 See below for more details.